Roofing Scams or a Reputable Roofer?

 Do your research for a reputable roofer in your area.
-Check the Better Business Bureau and other organizations, ask your neighbors for referrals or ask a trusted friend or family member.
-Don’t be persuaded by an uninvited pushy sales person knocking at your door after the latest storm.
+Check the Better Business Bureau and other organizations, ask your neighbors for referrals, or ask a trusted friend or family member.
+Don’t be persuaded by an uninvited pushy salesperson knocking at your door after the latest storm.
 If you receive a call from a call unexpectedly from someone claiming to be a roofing company who will just happen to be in your neighborhood after a storm, hang up!
-Protect you, your roof and your finances by unwanted storm chasers.
+Protect you, your roof, and your finances from unwanted storm chasers.

 Class 4 Shingles

 If you do need a roof replacement, why not replace it with the strongest shingles available?
 The Class 4 shingles will withstand large hail because it has been proven to withstand a stainless steel ball.
 The Class 4 Shingles were actually tested by dropping a steel ball onto the shingles.
 The UL 2218 impact test was developed in conjunction with insurance industry leaders for the highest rating.